 1) SkiErg paces are slightly slower than row paces

-2) SkiErg stroke rates are higher than rowing stroke rate
+2) SkiErg stroke rates are higher than rowing stroke rates

 Both of these factors lend themselves to a lower optimal damper setting.